-Ph.D.
-Qualifying Examination Committee
+PhD Qualifying Examination Committee

-Upon successful completion of the M.A.
-General Examination, consult with your Advisor (see page 3 of this document) about selecting a Chair and other members of your Ph.D.
-Qualifying Exam committee, in accordance with University guidelines.
-The list of committee members then should be filed with the Director of Graduate Studies, who will place the information in your file, and forward it to the Dean of Graduate Studies.
+Upon successful completion of the MA general examination, consult with your Advisor (see page 3 of this document) about selecting a Chair and other members of your PhD Qualifying Exam committee (if you have not done so already), in accordance with University guidelines.
+The list of committee members should be filed with the Department, forwarded to the Dean of Graduate Studies.
 You will meet informally with your committee on many occasions as needed to determine the topic for your dissertation research.

-Note: No faculty member is obligated to serve on your Ph.D. qualifying committee, nor are you obligated to have any specific faculty member on your committee.
+Note: No faculty member is obligated to serve on your PhD qualifying committee, nor are you obligated to have any specific faculty member on your committee.

-Ph.D.
-Qualifying Examination and the Ph.D.
-Proposal Defense
+PhD Qualifying Examination and the PhD Proposal Defense

-The Ph.D.
-Qualifying Examination consists of two parts: a take-home written exam and a proposal defense.
+The PhD Qualifying Examination consists of two parts: a take-home written exam and a proposal defense.

-Note: You may not take the Ph.D.
-Qualifying Examination before (a) completing 54 hours of coursework, (b) removing any Incomplete grades, and (c) passing the Language Exam - see pp. 12 and 18-20 in this document).
+Note: You may not take the PhD Qualifying Examination before (a) completing 54 hours of coursework, (b) removing any Incomplete grades, and (c) passing the Language Exam - see Appendix 3 in this document).